w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ## Figures

-Figures are blocks with additional information to the main content of the page – sometimes referenced from the main text.
+Figures are blocks with additional information set off from the main content of the page – sometimes referenced from the main text.
 They typically contain lists, images, tables, but can also include other content.
 For example, an annual report could reference to a diagram containing the sales volumes of a product.

 Each figure is wrapped in a `<figure>` element and labeled using a nested `<figcaption>` element.